 Athletics at Argos Jr./Sr. High School are a part of the extracurricular program offered to the students to enhance the total school experience.
-Athletics creates learning experiences in citizenship, leadership, cooperation, and loyalty above and beyond those offered through the regular education program.
-Emphasis is placed on developing the individual physically, mentally, and socially by providing wholesome competition with appropriate equipment and facilities.
+Athletics creates

 Students involved in athletics participate voluntarily, and the opportunity to participate is a privilege.
 In accepting that privilege, students and parents accept the responsibility that comes with representing our school and community.
 This responsibility places the student in a model citizenship role concerning his/her behavior in and out of school all year round.